Student Health Services

 All students also need screening for tuberculosis (TB).
 These requirements are all part of our commitment to keeping you and our UCSC community free of communicable diseases.

 When a student has all their immunizations and has completed the TB screening, they’re considered “compliant” with the requirements.
-If you don’t meet these requirements, you will be prevented from registering for classes.
+If students don’t meet these requirements, they will be prevented from registering for classes.
 There are no exceptions except medical exemptions.
 Learn more about the UC medical exemption policy here.

 For most students, UC SHIP is the easiest and most affordable option.
 There’s no sign-up paperwork and no need to leave campus when you’re sick.
 See these short videos and infographic for more information.

-If UC SHIP.
-What’s the next step?
+If I USE UC SHIP, what’s the next step?
 No action is needed.
 We’ll automatically enroll students.
 When the quarter starts, we'll send UC SHIP information to their MyUCSC portal.

 After the student submits the online waiver, our waiver partner, Academic HealthPlans, will review the waiver.
 They’ll let the student know if there are any issues with their private insurance plan.